-The drought has exacerbated long-term declines in salmon populations in the Sacramento and Klamath Rivers.
+The drought exacerbated long-term declines in salmon populations in the Sacramento and Klamath Rivers.
 For centuries, Native Americans in California and the Pacific Northwest have relied on salmon not only as a source of sustenance, but also as an integral part of their spiritual and cultural traditions.
 The dwindling salmon population represents a loss of both physical and spiritual sustenance.
-For commercial fishermen, the drought has worsened conditions for the salmon fishing fleet, which has declined by 80% since 1982.
+For commercial fishermen, the drought worsened conditions for the salmon fishing fleet, which has declined by 80% since 1982.

 Addressing the underlying inequities in how the state’s water resources are managed is all the more urgent because droughts are becoming longer, more frequent, and more severe due to climate change.

 The report provides a list of recommendations for mitigating impacts of future droughts on these communities, including: